MattInglisWhalen/MattInglisWhalen.github.io/_pages/miws_autofit_tutorial_5.md

 date: 2023-11-17
 permalink: /MIWs_AutoFit_Tutorial_5/
 author_profile: true
-tags:
-  - tutorial
-  - mathematics
-  - statistics
-  - curve fitting
-  - MIW's AutoFit
 ---

-Now that you’ve made it through the procedural models tutorial, we can discuss constructing our own models.
+_Now that you’ve made it through the procedural models tutorial, we can discuss constructing our own models._

 ---